-Purchasing a Book The guide books cost $7.50 and can be purchased at the following locations:
+The guide books are free and available at the following locations:

 Amherst Town Hall - 4 Boltwood Ave:

 Planning Department - Second floor

 Amherst History Museum (Strong House) - 67 Amity St.

 Emily Dickinson Museum - 280 Main St.

 Guide to the Dickinson Historic District

 The Amherst Historical Commission has published a new "Guide to the Dickinson Historic District," the first in a proposed series about Amherst’s 9 National Historic Register Districts.
 Written by architectural historian and Commission member Paul F. Norton, the 42-page book includes maps, an introduction, and information for a tour of the area.